 Remove the Google Chrome notification icon

-Recently I noticed that a new icon popped up in the system tray of the OS-X menu bar.
-I found this a little surprising as I didn’t add anything and I try to keep as little stuff in there as possible.
+Recently I noticed that Google Chrome put a new icon up in the system tray of the OS-X menu bar.
+I found this a little surprising as I didn’t add it and I try to keep as little stuff in there as possible.
 It’s something that reminds me of the worse of Windows software.

-The culprit turned out to be Google Chrome.
 Yes Google, kings of the open Internet with their mandate to not do evil, put crap in my system tray without bothering to ask.
-To add insult to injury there is no obvious way to remove.
-The Mac icons can be removed by holding down the cmd key and dragging it out of the menu bar.
+To add insult to injury there is no obvious way to remove it.
+The Mac icons can be removed by holding down the cmd key and dragging them out of the menu bar.
 All third party icons normally have a setting which allows you to remove them.

 But not Chrome …